 - A pinch of salt

-- 1-2 green chilies, chopped very fine (I cut them using a pair of scissors, in tiny pieces)
+- 1-2 in green chilies chopped very fine (I cut them using a pair of scissors, tiny pieces)

 - A pinch of black pepper powder

 - 1/4 tsp of Anardana powder (pomegranate seeds powder optional)

 Mix the flours, oil and salt together.
 Then add warm water gradually and knead into slightly firm dough.
 Keep aside for 20-30 minutes.

 In the meanwhile, prepare the stuffing by breaking the boiled potatoes by hands or grating them using a vegetable grater.
 Add in the spices and mix well.
 Finally add in the green chilies and onion.